 Registration must be continuous.
 If a student is withdrawn and then readmitted to resident status to submit a thesis and receive the doctoral degree that same term, tuition will be 1.5 times the full tuition for a regular term.

-Nonresident doctoral candidates are not eligible to reside in student housing or to be Graduate Resident Tutors.
+Nonresident doctoral candidates are not eligible to reside in student housing or to be Graduate Resident Assistants.
 Upon approval for nonresident status, students must terminate their current license agreements (with adherence to current policies) and forfeit their continuing housing status, if applicable.
 The standard 30-day advance notice requirement to MIT Housing and any lease termination fees are waived for students who are approved by the OGE to transition to nonresident doctoral thesis research status.

 Students cannot accept employment as academic, administrative, or research staff, or as hourly employees at MIT, Lincoln Laboratory, or the Charles Stark Draper Laboratory while registered as nonresident graduate students.